ChrisCummins/msc-thesis/docs/Log.md

   essentially the same, this could be a nice motivating example of why the suitability of Skeleton implementations is heavily dependent on the use case.

+## Wednesday 11th

+* I talked with Pavlos and he suggested collecting some exploratory results for the existing tunable knobs across different input sizes.
+* Since the stencil operation is iterative, this could be a good opportunity for doing online intra-operation tuning.
+For example, if a stencil operates for 1 million iterations, the autotuner could stop execution every 1000 iterations and tune performance?

+Notes for next meeting with Hugh and Pavlos:
+* Poster presentation.